What's the Flu?

 You also can catch the flu if those drops get on your hands and you touch your mouth or nose.
 No wonder people are always saying to cough or sneeze into your elbow, not your hands.
 And while you're at it, wash your hands well and often!

-What If You Get the Flu?
+What If I Get the Flu?

 If your doctor says you have the flu, start taking these steps to feel better: